 Healthy Connections Medicaid does not pay medical expenses that a third party, such as a private health insurance company or someone who injures you, should pay.
-You give up your right to any payments from a liable third party to Healthy Connections Medicaid for your or your minor children's medical care.
-These may include payments from hospital and health insurance policies or payments received as a settlement from an accident.
+You give up your right to any payments from a liable third party to Healthy Connections Medicaid for you or your minor children's medical care.
+These may include payments from hospital and health insurance policies or payments received as a settlement from an accident or injury.
+You also must cooperate in identifying and providing information to assist Healthy Connections Medicaid in pursuing third parties who may be liable to pay for care and services.